 They also MUST have a secure fastening - for men, lace-ups are best; for ladies, lace-ups, a T-bar or ankle strap.

-Professionals do wear court shoes for ballroom dancing, but don't try it when you are a newbie, because there are three potential problems with wearing shoes you can slip your feet out of.
+Female professionals do wear court shoes for ballroom dancing, but don't try it when you are a newbie, because there are three potential problems with wearing shoes you can slip your feet out of.
 One, if you are subsconsciously holding the shoes on, your feet are not relaxed and can't flex properly.
-Two, if the shoes are so tight so they can't fall off, your toes will be squashed and you won't have a solid "platform" to balance on.
+Two, if the shoes are so tight they can't fall off, your toes will be squashed and you won't have a solid "platform" to balance on.
 Three, your feet may actually slip out of your shoes while you're dancing!

 Start with a small- to mid-sized heel, and closed-in toes to protect you from clumsy partners!
 Professionals often wear high strappy open-toed sandals, but it takes experience and good balance to dance in those - be patient and wait until you've built up your confidence and core strength.